Pvillamanario/Panerai_or_not_Ironhack_final_project/README.md

 - If you want to update the watches on sale in Watchfinder, feel free to use WF_scraper included.

-- Since VGG19 model is a very big file to be uploaded to GitHub, you can dowload it using the function *get_vgg19*, included in models_functions file.
+- Since VGG19 model is a big file to be uploaded to GitHub, it will be checked when executing the app.
+If it doesn't exists, it'll be downloaded.
-- Also, you can execute get_VGG19.py sccript at models folder, wich will dowload the model to its folder.
-`python ./models/get_VGG19.py`

 &nbsp;